c2corg/c2c_ui/docs/build-environment.md

 npm run build:gitlab
 ```

-Also on demo API and read-write mode, it's purpose is to be deployed on gitlab pages.
+It's purpose is to be deployed on gitlab pages.
 Note that if you have forked the official repo, you will have this site deployed here : `https://<your_gitlab_name>.gitlab.io/vue-camptocamp/`

 This environment also checks bundles sizes on build step.